PlayerG9/git-runner-lite/README.md

 # git-runner-lite
- minmal version of the git-runner project
+ minimal version of the git-runner project